 - 1. The Group expects to settle the liability in its normal operating cycle. - 2.
 The Group holds the liability primarily for the purpose of trading. - 3.
 The liability is due to be settled within twelve months after the reporting period. - 4.
-The Group does not have an unconditional right to defer settlement of the liability for at least twelve months after the reporting period.
-Where a liability may be settled by the issuance of equity instruments at the option of the counterparty, the classification shall not be affected.
+The Group does not have the right to defer settlement of the liability for at least twelve months after the reporting date.